OpenDroneMap/docs/fil/_sources/arguments.rst.txt

 :ref:`resize-to<resize-to>` <integer>
   Legacy option (use --feature-quality instead).
 Resizes images by the largest side for feature extraction purposes only.
 Set to -1 to disable.
 This does not affect the final orthophoto resolution quality and will not resize the original images.
 Default: ``2048``

-:ref:`sfm-algorithm<sfm-algorithm>` incremental |  triangulation
+:ref:`sfm-algorithm<sfm-algorithm>` incremental |  triangulation |  planar
   Choose the structure from motion algorithm.
-For aerial datasets, if camera GPS positions and angles are available, triangulation can generate better results. .
+For aerial datasets, if camera GPS positions and angles are available, triangulation can generate better results.
+For planar scenes captured at fixed altitude with nadir-only images, planar can be much faster. .
 Default: ``incremental``

 :ref:`skip-3dmodel<skip-3dmodel>`
   Skip generation of a full 3D model.
 This can save time if you only need 2D results such as orthophotos and DEMs.
 Default: ``False``